Hi Campers and Parents!

-The brief explanation below will help answer a few questions regarding being a camper, counselor in training, Jr counselor or a STAFF member for Hammond River Survival Camp and Grand Bay-Westfield Boys and Girls Club Survival Camp.
+The brief explanation below will help answer a few questions regarding being a Camper, Counselor in Training, Jr. Counselor or a STAFF member for the Grand Bay-West-field Boys and Girls Club Survival Camp.

-For more detailed answers to questions you have (or probably should have) go to:
+For more detailed answers to questions you have:

 THE EVOLUTION OF OUR CAMPERS